 Cons

-- Takes space inside
+- Takes up space inside

 Pros

-- Removable with self sealing disconnects.
+- Removable with self-sealing disconnects

 - Has splash box with lid

-- Compact, fits well in front boots
+- Compact, fits well in front boot

 - Easy to install